top of page

 (Ashtanga Hridaya – Sharira 1)

-Meaning: When menstrual blood is unhealthy, it causes pain and abnormal flow.
+This means: "When menstrual blood is unhealthy, it causes pain and abnormal flow."
+This aligns with symptoms such as:

-✔ Heavy bleeding
+• Heavy bleeding

-✔ Brown spotting
+• Brown spotting

-✔ Chronic pelvic pain
+• Chronic pelvic pain

-• Irregular eating and sleeping habits
+• Irregular eating and sleeping habits: Disruptions in routine can lead to imbalances.

-• Stress and emotional stress
+• Stress and emotional strain: High stress levels can exacerbate symptoms.

-• Fast food and highly processed food
+• Fast food and highly processed foods: These can lead to imbalances in the body.

-• Overexertion or suppressing natural urges
+• Overexertion or suppressing natural urges: This can disturb the natural flow of energy.

-Ayurvedic Treatment Logic:
+Ayurvedic Treatment Logic

 “निर्हरणं च दोषाणां शमनं च हितं स्मृतम्।”